Patricia Arab: Political career

-Arab was first elected to the Nova Scotia House of Assembly, representing the riding of Fairview-Clayton Park, in 2013.
-She has the distinction of being one of the youngest female MLAs ever elected in the province of Nova Scotia.
+Arab was first elected to the Nova Scotia House of Assembly to represent Fairview-Clayton Park in 2013, making her one of the youngest female MLA ever elected in the province of Nova Scotia at that time.
 Arab was the Chair of the Community Services Committee, and a member of both the Law Amendments and Veterans Affairs Committees.

 In 2014, Arab introduced Bill 44—Victoria Hall Continuation Act— an act supporting one of the oldest charitable organizations in the province of Nova Scotia, which for over 150 years has provided shelter, care and community to elderly women.
 This act received Royal Assent on November 20, 2014.

 Arab is an active member of the Commonwealth Women Parliamentarians (Canada Region), which works for better representation of women in politics.
 Created in 2005, the Commonwealth Women Parliamentarians (Canada Region) is composed of women parliamentarians of the provincial and territorial legislatures, as well as the federal parliament.
 The objectives of the organization are to provide opportunities for strategic discussion and development for future and current parliamentarians, act on gender-related issues in Canada and internationally, and increase female representation in Canadian parliaments.

 Arab was asked to represent Canada at the International Conference on Women in Politics, held in Amman, Jordan in May 2016.
 The conference was the first of its kind to be held in a Middle East North African country and united female Parliamentarians from across the world to engage in discussion about the importance of female decision-makers in today’s global society.

-In 2017, Arab was actively involved in supporting the Equal Voice Initiative-Daughters of the Vote, which invites one young women between the ages of 18-23 from every federal riding in Canada to represent their community and communicate their vision for Canada.
+In 2017, Arab was actively involved in supporting the Equal Voice Initiative-Daughters of the Vote, which invites one young women between the ages of 18 and 23 from every federal riding in Canada to represent their community and communicate their vision for Canada.

 Arab was re-elected in the 2017 election.